 What other funding could I get?

-UK funding options are extremely limited and we suggest you research options available in your home country.
+UK funding options for undergraduate are extremely limited and we strongly advise you to research options available in your home country.

 US federal loans